peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 The client responds with an object with the following format:

 sig (required, string):  a base64url encoding of a JWS, signing the token
-    encoded in UTF-8 with one of the keys published in the client's OIDC Entity Configuration.
+    encoded in UTF-8 with one of the keys published in the client's OpenID Federation Entity Configuration.

-trust_chain (optional, array of string):  an array of base64url-encoded JWS,
+trust_chain (optional, array of string):  an array of base64url-encoded bytes
-    representing the trust chain of the client in the OpenID Federation.
+    containing a signed JWT and representing the trust chain of the client in the OpenID Federation.
 See section 4.3 of [OIDC-FED].
+The client SHOULD use a trust anchor it has in common with the server.
 It is RECOMMENDED that the client include this field; otherwise, the ACME server SHOULD start Federation Entity Discovery to obtain the trust chain related to the client.

+entity_identifier (optional, string):  the Entity Identifier of the client,
+    which is used by the server to perform Federation Entity Discovery in the case that no trust chain is provided.
+The client SHOULD include this field only when the `trust_chain` field is not provided.

+A non-normative example for an authorization with `trust_chain` specified:

 ```
    POST /acme/chall/prV_B7yEyA4